ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/adc_LTC2311_v3.rst

 This register is used for two different functions:

-1. Update of the offset and conversion factor.
-In order to specify which individual ADC channels shall be updated, the SPI master channel as well as the ADC which is controlled by the selected SPI master channel must be selected.
+1. Update of the configuration values such as offset, conversion factor and number of samples per trigger.
+In order to specify which individual ADC channels shall be updated, the SPI master as well as the ADC which is controlled by the selected SPI master channel must be selected.
 The individual channel selection is done in :ref:`table_adc_channel`
 2. Channel selection for software trigger: When setting the software trigger bit in the :ref:`table_adc_cr` all channels selected in :ref:`table_adc_master_channel` are triggered by software.
 When